linode/docs/docs/websites/varnish/how-to-install-configure-varnish-cache-on-debian-ubuntu.md

 #### Serve Varnish Cache from Another Linode (Optional)

 For added availability, consider serving Varnish cache from a separate Linode.
 In this case, the Varnish installation steps should be performed on a separate Linode in the same datacenter as the web server.
 Once installed, configure the Varnish backend `.host` to point at the web server Linode's [private IP address](/docs/networking/remote-access#adding-private-ip-addresses).
-Note that DNS should be pointed at the Varnish Linode for your Fully Qualified Domain Name (FQDN) to work.
+Note that DNS records should be pointed at the Varnish Linode for your Fully Qualified Domain Name (FQDN) to work, since this is the server facing the clients.

 That's it!
 If everything went well, visitors to your site are now being served Varnish cache quickly.